 Using web applications

-Support for consumption and protection of content using web apps is rolling out across tenants and some features are still in development.
+Support for the consumption and protection of content using web apps is rolling out across tenants, and some features are still being developed.

 How to install Azure Information Protection Client?